failsafe-lib/failsafe/index.md

 ## Getting Started

-To start, we'll create a [RetryPolicy][retry] that defines which failures should be handled and when retries should be performed:
+To start, we'll create a [retry policy][retry] that defines which failures should be handled and when retries should be performed:

 ```java
 RetryPolicy<Object> retryPolicy = new RetryPolicy<>()